dmsc/fastbasic/README.md

 FastBasic - Fast BASIC interpreter for the Atari 8-bit computers
 ----------------------------------------------------------------

-This is a fast interpreter for the BASIC language on the Atari 8-bit computers.
+This is a fast interpreter for the BASIC language on the Atari 8-bit computers and the Atari 5200 console.

 The current features are:
 - Support for Atari floating point and 16bit integer variables;